 Lynn, Massachusetts (1875–1882)

 From this modest house, Mary Baker Eddy courageously took her discovery and its message of healing and comfort to a wider world.
-During the seven years she lived here, she published Science and Health, founded her church, chartered a college, and taught dozens of students.
+During the seven years she lived here, she published Science and Health with Key to the Scriptures, founded her church, chartered a college, and taught dozens of students.

 The Story